DJ-Basilan/djbasilan.github.io/3D_Graphics_Programming/README.md

 - These are only the files that I created and worked on, those that were provided in the module to help me get started are not included.

 - Lines with `\\REDACTED` had code specific to communicating with Sony's PS4 Devkit.
 In compliance with Northumbria University's legal agreement with Sony, these lines **had** to be removed.

-- All files are 100% expected to ***NOT*** run whatsoever, its purpose is to showcase my knowledge of the C++ language.
+As such, all files are fully expected to ***NOT*** run whatsoever.